flyingcircusio/doc/src/reference/security/software-vulnerabilities.md

 We update our platform with security updates every 2 weeks, but may update intermittently if high risk vulnerabilities become known.

-## NixOS 23.05 and older (outdated)
+## NixOS 24.11 and older (outdated)

 No security updates are provided.
-Customers in need of guaranteed security updates are advised to update to NixOS 23.11
+Customers in need of guaranteed security updates are advised to update to NixOS 25.05.

-## NixOS 21.05 (outdated)

-We are currently using NixOS 21.05 as our hardware platform due to interlocking reasons to update some of the lower level infrastructure.
-We apply security updates as needed for the components used.

-Customers are not receiving security updates on 21.05 any longer.

 ## Gentoo (retired)